Skip to main content

 In the flexible learning option, the 60 credit unit, Dissertation or Live Personal Project (£4,035 for 60 credits), can only be taken after the successful completion of all other units, totalling 120 credits.

-This fee is correct for 2023/24 entry and is subject to change for 2024/25 entry.
+This fee is correct for entry in January 2024 and subject to change for entry in January 2025.
 Tuition fees may increase in future years for new and continuing students on courses lasting more than one year.
 Unit fees will be adjusted to reflect any changes in the annual tuition fee applicable to the year of study.
 For this course, you can pay tuition fees in instalments.

 Home fees are currently charged to UK nationals and UK residents who meet the rules.
 However, the rules are complex.
 Find out more about our tuition fees and determining your fee status.